d9pouces/udevbackup/README.md

 UdevBackup
 ==========

-On Linux, detects when specified storage devices are connected, then mounts them, executes a script, unmounts them and tells when it is done with an email.
+Launch a backup script when an external storage device is connected.

-A config file defines storage devices and the scripts to run.
+Create a configuration file to define which devices to monitor and which scripts to run.
+When this device is connected, the volume is mounted, the script is launched automatically and then the volume is unmounted.
+An email can be sent with the output of the script at the end.

+If the device is LUKS encrypted, it can be automatically unlocked if its UUID is defined in the config file and if a key is provided in the /etc/crypttab file.

 I wrote this script for a simple offline backup of my server: I just have to turn the external USB drive on and wait for the email before turning it off again.

-Require the "at" utility for running long jobs (more than 30 seconds).
+Only works on Linux, detecting the connection with udev rules and with the "at" utility to run long jobs (more than 30 seconds).

 installation
 ------------